rschlaefli/tab-group-webextension/src/docs/windows/Introduction.md

-# Heuristics Setup on Chrome for Mac OS
+# Heuristics Setup on Windows

-Open a Terminal application from `Applications/Utilities`.

-You will need this terminal session during the entire installation, so it is best to keep it open.
+...